-We will host a Spring 2020 Open House in Febraury or March Please indicate your interest to BAM@gc.cuny.edu Details forthcoming.
+Our Spring 2020 Open House will be February 3rd at 6 pm in room 5114.
+Please indicate your interest to BAM@gc.cuny.edu

 - A personal statement: Explain why you want to obtain this degree and how your interests and academic/professional background are relevant.
 Up to 1000 words.